Olivert75/regression_project/README.md

 <br>
 ## 8f.)
 Delivery
 I will be giving a presentation over my findings!
- - All acquire and prepare .py files are uploaded for easy replication.
+ - All acquire, prepare, wrangle, model, explore .py files are uploaded for easy replication.
- - Trello board link
- - Presentation slides
  - This README
  - Final notebook that documents a commented walkthrough of my process